DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - They educate employees about current threats and advise them on best practices for protecting information and systems under their care from attacks
     - Program should begin with initial training designed to provide foundation knowledge to employees who are joining the org or moving to a new role; the initial training should be tailored to an individual’s role
     - Training and awareness should continue to take place throughout the year, reminding employees of their responsibilities and updating them on changes to the organization’s operating environment and threat landscape
+    - The number of staff who took a given training and the average change in their awareness from before the training to after the training can provide insight into how many trained staff you have and how impactful the training was.
     - Use phishing simulations to evaluate the effectiveness of their security awareness programs

 - 6.3.6 Disaster Recover (DR) and Business Continuity (BC)